-As many of you know (unless you’re new here, in which case, nice to meet you!), me (Terry) and Tamara are identical twins.
-And being identical twins, we have gotten our fair share of questions and assumptions over the years.
+As many of you know (unless you’re new here, in which case, nice to meet you!)
+Tamara and I (Terry) are identical twins.
+And being identical twins, we have gotten our fair share of questions and assumptions about twinhood over the years.

-There’s a lot of confusion around being an identical twin, what it actually means, and what’s the experience of living with someone who looks exactly like you!?
+There’s a lot of confusion about identical twins, what it actually means, and what’s the experience of living with someone who looks exactly like you!?
 While there’s a lot of information out there, it’s hard to tell twin facts from fiction.
 While some common twin myths do have some truth to them, others are entirely false.

 Today, we thought we’d take the chance here to identify common assumptions we get as identical twins, and if there’s any truth behind them.

 1. Identical twins always get Multiple Sclerosis (MS) (or another chronic illness) if one of them is diagnosed

 Yes, we both are living with Multiple Sclerosis (MS), but that isn’t always the case.
 There are plenty of twins out there that have not both been diagnosed with chronic illness.
 Actually, it MORE likely that only one twin will develop the illness.